jpcposts/jpcposts.github.io/_posts/2023/2023-10-20-join_centos_rhel_to_domain.md

 # Conclusion

-Congratulations!
+Congratulations!!!
 You've successfully integrated your CentOS 9 or RHEL 9 machine with a Windows Server 2022 Active Directory domain.
 This allows you to use Active Directory credentials for authentication and access control on your Linux system, simplifying user management and enhancing security.

 Remember that proper access control and security configurations are essential when integrating Linux systems with Active Directory.
 Always follow best practices to protect your environment.